 Find Safe Coves for Anchoring

 Unlike other boats, pontoons were made for pulling to shore and beaching, making it easier to haul in your camp gear.
-Whether you decide to anchor or pull into shore, try to find a lee a protective cove or channel where you won't fight waves and wind or drift back out to open water.
-Pack an extra anchor for safe measure and more line to tie off to a tree on land.
-Use a GPS anchor alarm and app that can alert you should your boat drift too far in the middle of the night.
+Whether you decide to anchor out or pull into shore and tie up a dock line, try to find a lee, protective cove or channel where you won't fight waves and wind or drift back out to open water.

 A couple of apps for that are Drag Queen for iOS and Anchor Watch for Android.
 One thing to remember when choosing your anchoring location: If you anchor in the middle of the cove, you'll find fewer bugs and more privacy.

-Pay Attention to WeatherThere's nothing worse than planning a camping trip only to get rained out, but sometimes weather is unpredictable.
-There are several boating apps to ping you of detrimental weather.
 Take precautions and bring a dry bag of ponchos and extra clothes, just in case conditions change.
-And know how to boat in nasty weather conditions, should you need to get back home.
+Know how to boat in nasty weather conditions should you need to get back home.

 How to Prepare Your Pontoon for Camping

 If you choose to pitch it on the front deck, tie off the tent using its eye holes.
-Normally you'd stake a tent into the ground, but since there's no ground, you'll need to secure it to your pontoon from winds with a bungee cord or zip-tie.
+Normally you'd stake a tent into the ground, but since there's no ground, you'll need to secure it to your pontoon with a bungee cord or zip tie.

-Custom Pontoon EnclosuresThe best option for pontoon camping is to upgrade to a canvas canopy enclosure, which would act as your tent.
-They come in half enclosures and a full canvas enclosure can be a nice upgrade for your pontoon.
-They can range in price from $1700 (made locally) to $2200 (manufacturer cost) and you can customize the locations of plastic windows, zippers and bug nets.
+They can range in price from $1700 (made locally) to $2200 (manufacturer cost), and you can customize the locations of plastic windows, zippers and bug nets.